pkwiatek6/DiscrodBot/README.md

 To run the bot use `./DiscrodBot -t BOT_TOKEN`

 ## Commands
+! or / can both be used for commands

 /N,DC - N is number of dice to roll, DC is DC of the check
 * Rolls N dice, does proper math vs DC to get number of sucesses